Dubravka Stojanović

-Dubravka Stojanović (Дубравка Стојановић; born February 15, 1963) is a former Yugoslav and Serbian historian, and professor at University of Belgrade Faculty of Philosophy.
+Dubravka Stojanović (born February 15, 1963) is a former Yugoslav and Serbian historian, and professor at University of Belgrade Faculty of Philosophy.
 She is a vice-president of the Thessaloniki based History Education Committee organized by the Center for Democracy and Reconciliation in South Eastern Europe as well as a consultant of the United Nations on the issues of misuses of history in education.
 Her primary fields of interest are processes of modernization in Southeast Europe, democratization in Serbia, history of Belgrade, historical memory and presentations of history in history textbooks.
 In 2015, Dubravka Stojanović received French Ordre national du Mérite.

 Early life and education

 Dubravka Stojanović was born in Belgrade in 1963 where she completed high school.
-She spent her childhood in Šibenik, Croatia where her Croat maternal family Barbača lived.
+She spent her childhood in Šibenik, Dalmatia, Croatia where her Croat maternal family Barbača lived.
 She enrolled into University of Belgrade Faculty of Philosophy History program in 1981 where she graduated in 1987, earned her master's degree in 1992 and PhD in 2002.
 Her educational and professional maturation and development happened in the context of deep socioeconomic crisis and epochal political changes of the breakup of Yugoslavia and Yugoslav Wars.
 Because her work focused on the 20th-century history of Serbia she was faced with the issue of historian's neutrality and distance from the topic of her work.
 In this dilemma she was influenced by the Annales school and Lucien Febvre's work in particular.